 I am a vintage-loving media psychology geek, survivor and activist playing in a complicated world full of entrepreneurs, psychologists & polygamists.

-My research interests include life narratives, narrative identity, emotional storytelling, life meaning, happiness, media ethics, victim blaming in the media, media misrepresentation and humiliation, personal branding, dehumanization, stigma, dignity, and other topics in positive media.
-I am a speaker, author and life coach.
+My research interests include media misrepresentation and humiliation, life narratives, emotional storytelling, life meaning, happiness, media ethics, victim blaming in the media, personal branding, dehumanization, stigma, dignity, and other topics in positive media.

-I have a B.S. in psychology from Brigham Young University, an MBA, an MA in Media Psychology, and am finishing my doctorate in Media Psychology with a specialization in Positive Psychology from Fielding Graduate University in Santa Barbara.
+I have a PhD in Media Psychology, an MBA, and a B.S. and MA in Psychology.
+I also have specialization in Positive Psychology from Fielding Graduate University in Santa Barbara.

-Note: The rest is a hodgepodge of personal ramblings.
-Stop here if you are easily annoyed.
+Note: Below is a hodgepodge of personal ramblings.

 The most important thing about me: I have four super creative and fun offspring who grew up and moved away far too soon.
 We do, however, talk often and stalk each other on social media, visiting every time there are presents involved.
 Or cake.